 - Install a bird feeder and water source in your backyard.
 Even a shallow pan of water can help during dry season.
 Keep birds safe from avian diseases by cleaning your feeder and birdbath regularly.

 - Turn off home or office lights at night during migration season (February 15-May 30 and August 15-November 30) to help migrating birds stay on track.

 - Prevent window collisions by drawing shades, remodeling with materials such as fritted glass, or using decals, tape, or other window treatments to alert birds, which can’t see glass.

-- Volunteer for shoreline clean-up or habitat restoration with a group like Golden Gate Audubon, East Bay Regional Parks, or Save The Bay.
+- Volunteer for shoreline clean-up or habitat restoration with a group like Golden Gate Bird Alliance, East Bay Regional Parks, or Save The Bay.